-Formula 1® has today announced its support for Race Against Dementia (RAD).
-Through the partnership, Formula 1’s global platform will raise awareness of RAD’s drive to accelerate a breakthrough in the treatment and cure for dementia.
+Formula 1® has today announced its support for Race Against Dementia.
+Through the partnership, Formula 1’s global platform will raise awareness of Race Against Dementia’s drive to accelerate a breakthrough in the treatment and cure for dementia.

-RAD’s approach to dementia research is driven by the F1 problem solving attitude.
-F1 teams Red Bull Racing and McLaren support the RAD Fellowship Programme.
-RAD Fellows and RAD Associates, based in the UK, Australia, the US, Europe and South Africa are given the opportunity to develop a range of skills training aimed at making them think outside the box and become leaders in their respective fields.
+Race Against Dementia’s approach to dementia research is driven by the F1 problem solving attitude.
+F1 teams Red Bull Racing and McLaren support the Race Against Dementia Fellowship Programme.
+Race Against Dementia Fellows and Race Against Dementia Associates, based in the UK, Australia, the US, Europe and South Africa are given the opportunity to develop a range of skills training aimed at making them think outside the box and become leaders in their respective fields.

-2023 is the 50th anniversary of Sir Jackie’s last Formula 1 World Championship win, so F1’s support of RAD is a fitting tribute to Sir Jackie’s legacy.
-Through a combined commitment to innovation, Formula 1 and RAD will use the sport’s global platform and growing fan base to raise awareness of RAD’s crucial work and support its fundraising efforts, encouraging drivers, sponsors and fans to join the race against dementia.
+2023 is the 50th anniversary of Sir Jackie’s last Formula 1 World Championship win, so F1’s support of Race Against Dementia is a fitting tribute to Sir Jackie’s legacy.
+Through a combined commitment to innovation, Formula 1 and Race Against Dementia will use the sport’s global platform and growing fan base to raise awareness of Race Against Dementia’s crucial work and support its fundraising efforts, encouraging drivers, sponsors and fans to join the race against dementia.

 “Formula 1 is proud to be supporting Race Against Dementia”